prometheusresearch/rios/docs/source/web_form_specification.rst

                   Pages are placed in this property is the same order that they will be presented on the front end.

-``unprompted``
-    :Type: `Unprompted Collection Object`_
-    :Description: This property contains information about how to handle all Fields from the Instrument that are not included in any Questions.

 ``parameters``
     :Type: `Parameter Collection Object`_
     :Description: This property specifies the identifiers of variables that